solidcouch/branding/README.md

-# Branding of SolidCouch
+# Branding

-_These assets are to be used solely in connection with SolidCouch, Tired Bike and associated projects listed here._
+_These assets are to be used solely in connection with SolidCouch, Tired Bike and associated projects listed here.
+All rights reserved._

 ## SolidCouch